hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following need performance profiles:

 1. How long does it take to generate the key material for a new candidate roster as a function of roster size?
-2. How long does it take to generate the ledger signatures?
-3. How much space is being used in the state for all TSS related data structures?
+2. How much space is being used in the state for all TSS related data structures?

 ---

 ## Implementation and Delivery Plan

-How should the proposal be implemented?
-Is there a necessary order to implementation?
-What are the stages or phases needed for the delivery of capabilities?
-What configuration flags will be used to manage deployment of capability?
+### Implementation

+1. The protobufs for the new system transactions and state data structures.
+2. The TSS Message Creator and TSS Message Validator Components (pre-wiring), dependent on (1)
+3. The TSS State Manager Component (wired to 2), dependent on (1,2), disabled by feature flag
+4. The RosterInitializer Component, dependent on (3), behavior determined by feature flag.
+5. Any Services Implementation, dependent on (4)
+6. HAPI Tests, dependent on (5)
+7. Integration Tests, dependent on (5)

+### Delivery

+1. The TSS-Roster proposal must be delivered in total.
+2. The release containing the `tssEncryptionKey` set in the Roster may be delivered with (1).
+3. The release containing the TSS Bootstrap Process must be delivered after (2).

 ---